 CORE THEMES of our research are:

-b) Concerns about belonging and interventions.
-In this line of research, we study the consequences of people’s concerns about belonging and how they appear in the eyes of others.
-With funding from the National Science Foundation (NSF), we have examined how concerns about appearing romantically desirable to others affect women’s attitudes and interest in STEM fields.
-With current funding from NSF, we study how subtle situational cues, such as giving students positive feedback in college math courses, affect students’ self-efficacy, belonging, performance, and interest in STEM.
-In other work, we have also examined antecedents and consequences of Appearance-based Rejection Sensitivity – a personality processing system characterized by anxious concerns and expectations of being rejected based on one’s physical appearance.
+b) Perceptions of cues in the environment.
+In this line of research, we examine how cues in the environment shape people’s motivation, interest, performance, and well-being.
+With past funding from the National Science Foundation (NSF), we examined how cues related to appearing romantically desirable affected women’s attitudes and interest in STEM.
+In another NSF-funded project, we investigated how subtle situational cues, such as instructors giving students positive feedback in college math courses, affected students’ self-efficacy, belonging, performance, and interest in STEM.
+In other work, we examined antecedents and consequences of Appearance-based Rejection Sensitivity — a personality processing system characterized by anxious concerns and expectations of being rejected based on cues regarding one’s physical appearance.
+Currently, we are examining how people’s overall, gut-level Safety and Threat in the Environment Perceptions — using a new scale we developed (STEP scale) — predicts people’s motivation and behavior across a range of settings.

 (c) Lay beliefs about well-being.
 In a third line of research, we examine how people’s lay beliefs about happiness being cumulative (Delaying Happiness beliefs) versus fleeting (Living in the Moment beliefs) shape their goal pursuits, affective reactions, and well-being.
-In another line of work, we investigate people’s lay theories of the consequences of social media use and how these beliefs shape people’s frequency of use and overall well-being.
+In another line of work, we investigate people’s lay theories of the consequences of social media use and how these beliefs shape people’s overall well-being.

 CORE VALUES of our lab are: